 Becoming an Educated Voter

-I answered a question on becoming an educated voter on 15 September 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on becoming an educated voter on Philosophy in Action Radio on 15 September 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 How should I educate myself so that I can cast informed votes in elections?
 I'm 25, and I've never voted in any local, state, or national election.
 I have good reason for that, I think: I've never been able to educate myself sufficiently on the candidates to be certain of who to vote for.
 Also, as a marketing student with a passion for advertising and public relations, I don't think I could vote until I'd seen the inside of a campaign team as a member of it, so that I have a personal understanding of how much the candidate presented is real or idealized.
 I know that that is unrealistic, because I wouldn't know which candidate to work for.
 Instead of that, what steps could I take to inform myself, without consuming too much time, so that I could vote in the next presidential election?